jobe-m/ownkeepass/README.md

 List of planned features for ownKeepass to happen somewhere the next time.
 Priority in descending order.

+*   Code cleanup, rewrite password generator in order to get rid of binary blob for it
 *   Update KeepassX 2 database code base with upstream
 *   Write support for Keepass 2 databases
 *   Integrating WebDav and Dropbox support for loading and saving your Keepass database to a server like ownCloud.